amonks/hip-hop-analysis/jayz-nas.md

 The second verse focuses on Mobb Deep, and feels to me like another warm-up to the Nas part.
 Not to say Jay didn't go in: it effectively ended the meaningful phase in Mobb Deep's career.
 Their next album, *Infamy*, prominently featured two Jay-Z disses, attempted to replace their grimy sound with a poppier aesthetic, and generally wasn't good.

-The fresh use of the afforementioned *Fame* samples draw attention to the third verse, the song's longest and most interesting.
-Jay spends the verse disecting Nas.
+The fresh use of the aforementioned *Fame* samples draw attention to the third verse, the song's longest and most interesting.
+Jay spends the verse dissecting Nas.
 Interestingly, in lines like, "Had a spark when you started but now you're just garbage," Jay several times acknowledges the greatness of *Illmatic*.
 This makes his argument stronger: *Illmatic* really is a classic, and to dispute that would make Jay's other claims less credible; by bringing attention to Nas' early greatness, Jay makes his diss all the more poignant.

 >>	You said you've been in this 10, I've been in it 5 - smarten up, Nas //
 >>	4 albums in 10 years, nigga?
 I could divide //